ODaniels852/School_Ditrict_Analysis/README.md

 	</picture>

 ##  Summary
-Changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs include
+Changes in the updated school district analysis after the reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs include a drop in the ditrict average math score, a drop in the ditrict overall passing percentage, a drop in the average nath score at Thomas High School, and increase in the average reading score at Thomas High School, and a drop in the overal passing percentage for Thomas High School.
+Overall, the exclusion of ninth grade testing results didn't result in major swings in performance for Thomas High School or the district as a whole, percentage changes were very minor.